 Imagine if you could have this kind of pricing information about all of the items in your grocery cart.
 You can save well over $100 every time you shop.

 Oh, but how could you ever have that kind of information at your finger tips?

 Gold star for any of you that are shouting “BY KEEPING A PRICE BOOK!” at your computer screen right now.

 A price book is the best way to stop being a passive shopper and start being a POWER SHOPPER.

 A price book lets you stop wasting $4.25 on a bottle of sauce, which should cost you $1.80.
 Then it takes that savings and multiplies it by the dozens of other items you buy, too.

 For the uninitiated, let’s take this down to the essentials:.

 In layman’s terms, a price book is simply the place where you track the price of the grocery items that you most frequently purchase.
 Do you always buy corn flakes?
 Write down the regular price of corn flakes at your two or three top stores (i.e. the stores that you most regularly shop at).

 You do NOT have to write down the price of every single item you have ever purchased in your entire adult life.

 Start with the top 25 items.
-What are this items you buy week in and week out?
-Milk, eggs, bananas, bread, pasta, ground beef, chicken breasts.
-And don’t forget about those items you buy for your home, like toilet paper, plastic baggies, laundry detergent and toothpaste.
+What are the items you buy week-in and week-out?
+At my house, that’s milk, coffee, eggs, bananas, apples, bread, pasta, ground beef, chicken breasts, etc. And don’t forget about those items you regularly buy for your home, like toilet paper, plastic baggies, laundry detergent and toothpaste.